 3.2.
-Northeast agricultural production
+Northeast Agricultural Production

-In the initial period of mining, Bahia was one of the captaincies most favored by Minas Gerais' supply trade.
+In the initial period of mining, Bahia was one of the captaincies most favoured by Minas Gerais' supply trade.
 By the 1720s, the problems generated by the gold rush had already been overcome, and the period was marked by a rise in tithing contracts and slave imports.
 From the 1720s onwards, its agricultural production, measured strictly in tithes, displayed clear stability.
-The values of the tithing contracts ranged between 50 to 60 contos per year until about 1777.
-These values were affected by a reduction in gold production (which was felt in Bahia earlier), a result of the expansion of the mining frontier towards the south and the Crown's measures that favored Rio de Janeiro as a supply center.
+The values of the tithing contracts ranged between 50 and 60 contos per year until about 1777.
+These values were affected by a reduction in gold production (which was felt in Bahia earlier), a result of the expansion of the mining frontier towards the south and the Crown's measures that favoured Rio de Janeiro as a supply centre.
 However, Pernambuco was less influenced by the gold expansion.
-There, tithing contracts, after a leap in the 1730s, stagnated between 14 and 20 contos until the 1770s (appendix A, figure A4).
+There, tithing contracts, after a leap in the 1730s, stagnated between 14 and 20 contos until the 1770s (Appendix A, Figure A4).

-The customs records of the two captaincies reveal a growth trend from 1770 onwards, but the starting dates and the growth duration were very different (appendix A, figures A5 and A6).
-The fiscal data produced by the Royal Treasury in Bahia should however be considered with caution, given their glaring accounting deficiencies (Carrara 2009, pp. 211-6, 253).
+The customs records of the two captaincies reveal a growth trend from 1770 onwards, but the starting dates and the growth duration were very different (Appendix A, Figures A5 and A6).
+The fiscal data produced by the Royal Treasury in Bahia should however be considered with caution, given their glaring accounting deficiencies (Carrara 2009, pp. 211-216, 253).
 Furthermore, if we examine the flow of Salvador's import duties between 1773 and 1804, it reveals three different trends: high until 1784 (reaching almost 80 contos de réis); low between 1784 and 1796 (the minimum was less than 20 contos); and a resumption of growth from 1796 to 1804 (the maximum was more than 100 contos).
-Data for the following two years indicated a decline but are insufficient to characterize it as the beginning of a new trend.
-In Pernambuco, however, there was an increase in import duties (dízima), customs donation, royal tithes (dízimo), and the subsidy of cotton fibers.
-The rise, however, seems to have begun in the 1780s.
+Data for the following two years indicated a decline but are insufficient to characterise it as the beginning of a new trend.
+In Pernambuco, however, there was an increase in import duties (dízima), customs donation, royal tithes (dízimo) and the subsidy of cotton fibres.
+The rise, however, seems to have begun in the $1780s^{14}$ .

-&lt;sup>17 For Pernambuco, see Carrara (2009, pp. 253); AHU, Pernambuco, cx.
+&lt;sup>13 For Pernambuco, see Carrara (2009, p.
+253); AHU, Pernambuco, cx.
 130, doc.
-9823, 13 July 1778; Paiva (2012).
-For Bahia, see Carrara (2009, pp. 214-6); Paiva (2016).
+9823, 13 July 1778; de Paiva (2012).
+For Bahia, see Carrara (2009, pp. 214-216); de Paiva (2016).